I Will Always Love You (Whitney Houston recording): Critical reception

-Houston's cover of "I Will Always Love You" received universal acclaim from music critics, being now regarded as one of her "signature songs.
-Larry Flick of Billboard wrote that the song is "bolstered by a remarkably restrained (and ultimately effective) vocal by Houston.
+Houston's rendition of "I Will Always Love You" received universal acclaim from music critics, being now regarded as one of her "signature songs.
+Larry Flick of Billboard magazine wrote that the song is "bolstered by a remarkably restrained (and ultimately effective) vocal by Houston.
 She builds to dramatic, heartfelt conclusion that makes sense, given the unusually slow-building created by producer David Foster."
 Randy Clark of Cashbox noted that "the unstoppable voice and unquestionable talent of Whitney Houston will no doubt come roaring back onto the charts with this cover".
 Amy Linden of Entertainment Weekly said it "is artistically satisfying and uncharacteristically hip for the MOR songbird."
 John Martinucci of Gavin Report asserted that Houston "delivers a powerful rendition that reminds us of her natural abilities as a singer with or without musical accompaniment."
 Stephen Holden of The New York Times called it a "magnificent rendition", commenting,Houston transforms a plaintive country ballad into a towering pop-gospel assertion of lasting devotion to a departing lover.
 Her voice breaking and tensing, she treats the song as a series of emotional bursts in a steady climb toward a final full-out declamation.
 Along the way, her virtuosic gospel embellishments enhance the emotion and never seem merely ornamental.
 Peter Stanton of Smash Hits commented, "A slow intro moulds into a crescendo of huggy-kissy-smoochiness that could melt the heart of the yeti of Northern Siberia."
 Writing for USA Today on November 17, 1992, James T. Jones IV labeled it a "tour-de-force", and added "[Houston] gives a 31/2-star [out of four] performance.
 Where Dolly Parton's original 'I Will Always Love You' was plaintive and tear-stained, Houston's is gospel-infused and dramatic."

 The key change after the third verse drew much mention.
 Chris Willman of the Los Angeles Times commented that the singer "has the goods to deliver on the tune's haunting beauty and resists overpowering it – until the finale, when the key change and stratospheric notes drain all the heart-rending sadness out of the song and make it sound like just another anthem of survival."
 But more typical is this 2004 take in The Guardian, in which Glenn Waldron calls the modulation "all-conquering, all-powerful".

 Commercial performance

+"I Will Always Love You" produced the fastest rise to number one on the Billboard Hot 100 since Paul and Linda McCartney's "Uncle Albert/Admiral Halsey" in 1971.